alkakhurana/E-Summ/README.md

 3. In all the .py files, change the current directory to working directory of your system.
 4. Run Preprocessing.py for pre-processing the input documents.
 5. Run Find_Topics.py to find the number of latent topics in the document.
-6. Run E-Summ.py  for generating the summary E-Summ summary of the document.
+6. Run ESumm_DUC.py  for generating the summary E-Summ summary of the any DUC data-set document.